 Hedgerow management and rejuvenation experiments:

-The Centre for Ecology & Hydrology (CEH) is testing the effects of cutting regimes (the frequency, timing and intensity of hedgerow trimming) and rejuvenation methods (traditional methods such as hedge-laying and coppicing and also newer alternatives) using large-scale field experiments at 11 sites across lowland England.
+The UK Centre for Ecology & Hydrology (UKCEH) is testing the effects of cutting regimes (the frequency, timing and intensity of hedgerow trimming) and rejuvenation methods (traditional methods such as hedge-laying and coppicing and also newer alternatives) using large-scale field experiments at 11 sites across lowland England.
 We are measuring a wide range of responses to our management and rejuvenation treatments, including provison of floral and berry resources, abundance and diversity of pollinating invertebrates, butterflies and moths, regrowth and structure of hedgerows and the cost of rejuvenation methods.
 Our results are being used to inform hedgerow management options within agri-environment schemes in England.

 Photos: blackthorn blossom (above), coppicing (below left), traditional hedge-laying (centre), hedge cutting with a flail (right) at Wimpole Hall and Waddesdon Estates.

 We have published eight papers and two book/ conference proceedings chapters from the results of this project, see PI webpage for publication details.